Friday, July 11, 2025

 Waiting

-The Bible is filled with examples of waiting, but that theme is not reflected in the beginning of the first book of the Bible.
-God speaks and His will is accomplished.
-But after the introduction of sin and the fall of man, there is now the loss of the eternal to be replaced by the introduction of Time.
-Which is why I believe one of the few things that remains unchanged from God's original creation is His love.
-Everything else, from nature to mortality was radically and permanently transformed by that one act of disobedience.
-When God speaks about the ramifications and destructive power of sin, you don't have to imagine what the ripple effects of sin might look like, we are still living in the consequences of that one moment.
-In fact, the reality of time, this new dimension in God's creation, reminds us of this fact every second of every day.
+I believe one of the few things that remains unchanged from God's original creation is His love.
+Everything else, from nature to mortality was radically and permanently transformed and disfigured by our act of disobedience.
+When God speaks throughout the bible about the ramifications and destructive power of sin, we don't have to imagine what the ripple effects of sin might look like, we are living in stark reality of the consequences of that one moment.

 Friday, March 21, 2025